<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://ntfl.csm.webfactional.com/?p=243</guid>

 <description><![CDATA[Family law encompasses a number of topics and issues such as adoption, paternity matters, divorce, child custody, child support, visitation, alimony, domestic violence and elder law.
-We offer both office consultations and telephone consultations to assist you in resolving issues that may touch any of these concerns.]]></description>
+Addressing these key issues shrewdly can lead to more positive future outcomes.

-<content:encoded><![CDATA[<p><img class="alignleft" style="margin-right: 20px" title="Family Law" src="/wp-content/images/traditional.jpg" alt="" width="150" height="150" /></p>
+<content:encoded><![CDATA[<p><img class="alignleft" style="margin-right: 20px;" title="Family Law" src="/wp-content/images/family_law.jpg" alt="" width="150" height="150" /></p>

 <ul>